mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.
-Articles data is available for 2-3 days including today's date
 ```
 # To fetch all the article links from today's date only